dean-huczok/nativescript-themes/README.md

 }
 ```

+## What does this module actually do?
+Digging deep inside the NativeScript core and poking it with a stick, it can change which CSS file your app uses.
+So it will replace your original "app.css" with whatever you set it to.
+Understanding this will help you mitigate breaking your layout (set up your CSS structure accordingly).

+## Why use this?
+This allows you to apply a specific theme file globally so all pages get it.

 ## Demo
 Demo shows three sample themes, and shows how to load the last chosen theme at startup.

-## Why use this?
-This allows you to apply a specific theme file globally so all pages get it.

 ### themes.applyTheme('cssFile', options);